History of the Aether Theory

 The sensitivity of the optical interferometer

-was increased by making the arm length 430 cm (more than 3 times the
+increasing the effective length to 32 m (more than 3 times the

 length in the 1887 experiment).
-Then to test the FitzGerald-Lorentz
+Then, to test the FitzGerald-Lorentz

 effect upon a different solid, the sandstone base of the optical